arunasurya/academy/git.md

 # git basics

-- a distributed revision control system
+- git is a distributed revision control system
 - consists of repos
-- a repo is a directory who contents are tracked by git
+- a repo is a directory whose contents are tracked by git
 - it contains a set of files and their historical state
 - a set of changes is captured in a commit